 How could this railroad tanker car be crushed so easily?
 Watch the video below and see if you can figure it out.
 You will find an explanation to this dramatic demonstration below!

 So what caused this steel railroad tanker car to be crushed like a flimsy, aluminium pop can?
 The answer is air pressure.
 There was enough of a difference in air pressure between the air pressure inside the tanker and the air pressure of the air surrounding the tanker that the steel in the tanker gave out.
-But What is air pressure?
-How was this difference in air pressure established?
-Why does this difference in air pressure cause the tanker to implode?
+But what is air pressure?
+How was the difference in air pressure established?
+Why does the difference in air pressure cause the tanker to implode?

 There is also an immense amount of weight pressing down on you from all of the air above you.
 If we measured all of the air starting with the air that is resting on your shoulders up to the top of the atmosphere, we will find that you have around 1000 kg of air pressing down on your body!
 This is the same mass as a small car!
 We don’t notice this incredible pressure on our bodies because our bodies are meant to function in this pressure.

 Now lets understand how the difference in air pressure between the contents of the tanker and the surroundings was established.
 You may have noticed the large hose that was connected to the tanker car.
 This hose is actually a part of a vacuum pump which was gradually pulling air out of the huge tanker.
 It isn’t evident from the video how long this vacuum pump was working, but I imagine it must have taken quite some time to pump out enough air from the tanker.